ahuglajbclajep/numerical-analysis-exercises/README.md

 # RootFinding
-**This artifact is for learning and is not optimized such as speed.**
+**This program is for learning and is not optimized such as speed.**

 `4x-xe^(2x)+2 = 0` solve with Newton-Raphson method.
 `x-cos(x) = 0` solve with Bisection, Secant & Newton-Raphson method.